Key takeaways

 - Among the cheapest per-token pricing for open-source model inference

-- OpenAI-compatible API with wide model selection and minimal setup
+- OpenAI-compatible API with 190+ models and minimal setup

 FAQ